 They must give you the right of first refusal to move back into the unit following the renovation.
 You must notify your landlord in writing before you leave that you want them to offer you the unit when they complete the renovation.

 Under the new rules, if your landlord fails to provide you a right of first refusal, you will have two years, rather than one, to file a claim with the Landlord and Tenant Board for compensation.

 Bad faith evictions

 Landlords must act in good faith when evicting a tenant for reasons that are not the tenant’s fault.
 This means the landlord must have honest intentions to use the rental unit for the purpose stated on the eviction notice.
 Landlords will also be required to disclose their past use of no-fault evictions when applying for no-fault evictions.
-This will give the board more information to consider when determining whether the application was made in good faith and if an eviction order should be issued.
+This will give the LTB more information to consider when determining whether the application was made in good faith and if an eviction order should be issued.